Doc Searls: Open source advocacy

+The Cluetrain Manifesto

-In early 1999 Searls joined Christopher Locke, David Weinberger and Rick Levine in writing The Cluetrain Manifesto, an iconoclastic website that was followed in January 2000 by the book with the same title.
-The book was published in nine languages.
-A 10th Anniversary edition came out in June 2009.
-Among Searls' contributions to the Manifesto was its first thesis, "Markets are conversations"—also the title of the Cluetrain chapter he co-wrote with David Weinberger.
-Weinberger and Searls co-wrote "World of Ends: What the Internet Is and How to Stop Mistaking It for Something Else".
+In early 1999 Searls joined Christopher Locke, David Weinberger and Rick Levine in writing The Cluetrain Manifesto, an iconoclastic website whose title derived from an anonymous executive's description of a company that had failed to adapt: "The clue train stopped there four times a day for ten years and they never took delivery."

+The website was followed in January 2000 by the book with the same title, published in nine languages.
+A 10th Anniversary edition came out in June 2009, and in 2015 Searls and Weinberger co-authored "New Clues," an updated companion document.

+Among Searls' contributions to the Manifesto was its opening thesis — "Markets are conversations" — which he and Weinberger also developed into a full chapter of the book.
+Weinberger and Searls also co-wrote "World of Ends: What the Internet Is and How to Stop Mistaking It for Something Else."
-Searls has also been a blogger since October 1999, when he started blogging with help from his friend Dave Winer.
-In an Online Journalism Review article, J.D.
-Lasica calls Searls "one of the deep thinkers in the blog movement."

-In The World Is Flat, Thomas L. Friedman calls Searls "one of the most respected technology writers in America."
+In The World Is Flat, Thomas L. Friedman described Searls as "one of the most respected technology writers in America."